Helena Shovelton

-Dame Helena Shovelton, DBE, FRSA, Hon.
-FRCP (née Richards; born 28 May 1945) is former Chair of the UK National Association of Citizens Advice Bureaux, former Chair of the UK National Lottery Commission, and former Chief Executive of the British Lung Foundation.
+Dame Helena Shovelton (née Richards; born 28 May 1945) is former Chair of the UK National Association of Citizens Advice Bureaux, former Chair of the UK National Lottery Commission, and former Chief Executive of the British Lung Foundation.

 Controversy

 Before resigning from the National Lottery Commission, Shovelton ordered that the then-operator, Camelot, be excluded from bidding for the next seven-year Lottery licence.
 That decision eased the way for Richard Branson's rival, People's Lottery.
-However, a judge resurrected Camelot's bid in the High Court, ruling that the commission's dealings with Camelot had shown "a marked lack of even-handedness".
-He added "I have no doubt the commission was trying to be fair ... [but added] there is in my judgment no escaping the conclusion that the procedure decided on by the commission was conspicuously unfair to Camelot."
+However, High Court Justice Richards resurrected Camelot's bid, ruling that the commission's dealings with Camelot had shown "a marked lack of even-handedness".
+The judge added that "there is in my judgment no escaping the conclusion that the procedure decided on by the commission was conspicuously unfair to Camelot."

-See also the British Lung Foundation article for a controversy involving Shovelton regarding cancer risk from marijuana use.

 Personal life

 Helena Shovelton is a daughter of Denis Richards, OBE, the official historian of the Royal Air Force.
 She was educated at the North London Collegiate School and Regent Street Polytechnic; later she gained an MBA from Strathclyde University.
 She married Patrick Shovelton in 1968; he died in 2012.